Educational Equity Program

 - We aim to decrease inequity and increase LGBTQ+ inclusivity in classrooms, schools, districts, and youth organizations.

-- We provide support, teach concrete strategies, facilitate self-reflection, and assist with policy changes.
+- We provide support, teach concrete intersectional equity strategies, facilitate self-reflection, and assist with policy changes.

-- We support youth to develop their leadership skills and to learn that their voices matter.
+- We encourage youth to develop their leadership skills and to learn that their voices matter.

-- Educator, Educational Leader/Cabinet Member, School Board Member, and Youth Service Provider trainings
+- Educators, Educational Leaders/Cabinet Members, School Board Members, and Youth Service Providers

 - MN GSA Leadership Council